tarantool/doc/doc/reference/configuration/configuration_reference.rst

     **Since:** :doc:`3.0.0 </release/3.0.0>`.

-    A directory where database working files will be stored.
+    A directory where Tarantool working files will be stored (database files, logs, a PID file, a console Unix socket, and other files if an application generates them in the current directory).
     The server instance switches to ``process.work_dir`` with :manpage:`chdir(2)` after start.

+    If set as a relative file path, it is relative to the current working directory, from where Tarantool is started.
-Can be relative to the current directory.
-If not specified, defaults to the current directory.
-Other directory parameters may be relative to ``process.work_dir``, for example, :ref:`directories for storing snapshots and write-ahead logs <configuration_options_directories>`
+    If not specified, defaults to the current working directory.

+    Other directory and file parameters, if set as relative paths, are interpreted as relative to ``process.work_dir``.
+For example, :ref:`directories for storing snapshots and write-ahead logs <configuration_options_directories>`

     |
     | Type: string